CollinCrist5/nasa-exoplanets-sql-explorer/README.md

 WHERE pl_rade IS NULL;
 ```
 **Steps:**
-- Selected how many planets have a recorded mass where their radius is also NULL
+- Selected how many planets have a recorded mass where their radius is also NULL.

 **Answer:**
 |   |  pl_bmasse |